NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

 It should also be noted that the PA converges in at most a number of iterations equal to the coarse discretization @gander2007.

 @plt:convergence_coarse shows how the number of iterations the simulation needs to converge depends on the coarse discretization.
-For a coarse discretization less than $2^6 = 64$, the RoC is nearly linear, but for a coarse discretization of $2^7 = 128$ the RoC is much less than the coarse discretization e.g. a coarse discretization of $2^16 = 65,536$ converges in approximately 400 iterations; the latter behavior is known as superlinear convergence @nocedal2000numerical.
+For a coarse discretization less than $2^6 = 64$, the RoC is nearly linear, but for a coarse discretization of $2^7 = 128$ the RoC is much less than the coarse discretization; the latter behavior is known as superlinear convergence @nocedal2000numerical.
 Both the linear convergence for small coarse discretizations, and the superlinear convergence for greater coarse discretizations are consistent with literature @gander2007 @gander2007Superlinear.

-// TODO: recreate convergence plots with better formatting
 #figure(
   caption: [The number of iterations the simulations needs to converge to a solution versus the coarse discretization of the domain.
 These results show linear and superlinear rates of convergence for small and large discretizations, respectively.], image(
-    "images/analysis/convergence_fd8.png",
+    "images/analysis/convergence_coarse.png",
     width: 75%
   )
 ) <plt:convergence_coarse>